 Come and Sing with Us

 Do you sing with a group now that doesn't use members for solos?
-Are your dues more than $40?
+Are you paying pro's for something you could do?

-Under the direction of Andrew Gaydos, the society will begin its 59th year of singing choral music in the Seacoast.
-Most of the details are below, and dues are wicked low (40.00- waived for full time students)
+Under the direction of Andrew Gaydos, the society will begin its 59th spring semester of singing choral music in the Seacoast.
+Most of the details are below, and dues are wicked low (waived for full time students)

 Dues, and participation in our fund raising activities are waived for full time students (school comes first).

 Where and When do you rehearse?.